-- Correctly enter the RDS Program Information (PI) code by going to https://picodes.nrscstandards.org/fs\pi\codes\allocated.html and finding the PI code for your station.
+- Correctly enter the RDS PI code by going to picodes.nrscstandards.org/fs\pi\codes\allocated.html and finding the PI code for your station.
 It is very important to not leave the default PI code in an RDS encoder.
-When the same PI code ends up on multiple, unrelated stations, advanced receivers can then execute seemingly random jumping from station to station. - 2.
-Consult with the station programming department to identify the RDS PTY code that the station wishes to use to identify its format on the radio display.
-Refer to Table F.2 in the NRSC's NRSC-4-B Standard (https://www.nrscstandards.org/sg/NRSC-4-B.pdf) and enter the appropriate PTY code into the RDS and HD Radio equipment. - 3.
+When the same PI code ends up on multiple, unrelated stations, advanced receivers can then execute seemingly random jumping from station to station. - Consult with the station programming department to identify the RDS PTY code that the station wishes to use to identify its format on the radio display.
+Refer to Table F.2 in the NRSC's NRSC-4-B Standard and enter the appropriate PTY code into the RDS and HD Radio equipment. - 3.
 Set the RDS injection level.
-While there is no specified level, four to five percent injection levels are common and provide reliable RDS encoding throughout the station's service level. - 4.
-The RDS PS data can be displayed either as static or dynamic, and in the case of dynamic as scrolling text or chunking PS scroll (dynamic PS or DPS).
+While there is no specified level, four to five percent injection levels are common and provide reliable RDS encoding throughout the station's service level.

+- 4. The RDS PS data can be displayed either as static or dynamic, and in the case of dynamic as scrolling text or chunking PS scroll (dynamic PS or DPS).
 This function is controlled by the RDS encoder and requires a configuration setting or DPS command to use this feature. - 5.
 Set up middleware to display desired information in the RT field in RDS systems. - 6.
-Set up middleware for displaying the PSD information in HD Radio systems.

-- 7. For stations employing HD Radio systems, consult with the station's programming department to set up the Station Information Services (SIS): station call, PTY, station slogan and station message. - 8.
-In HD Radio systems, be sure the exporter and importer software versions are up to date.
-The current version number (exporter and importer, August 2017) is v5.3.2.
+Set up middleware for displaying the PSD information in HD Radio systems. - 7.
+For stations employing HD Radio systems, consult with the station's programming department to set up the Station Information Services (SIS): station call, PTY, station slogan and station message. - In HD Radio systems, be sure the exporter and importer software versions are up to date.
+The current fielded version number (exporter and importer, August 2023) is v5.3.2.
 This is what manufacturers are shipping and this will support all current features. - 9.
 The station's engineering team should have full-time access to an HD Radio receiver in order to observe the metadata, album art and commercial art. - 10.
-Work with the station or group IT department to ensure the correct information is included in the RadioDNS Service Information (SI) file, to allow for proper reception of static metadata over the internet (for hybrid radios). - 11.
-Verify that the station's dynamic metadata is properly received by the Xperi AutoStage system (to support hybrid radio receivers).
+Work with the station or group IT department to ensure the correct information is included in the RadioDNS SI file, to allow for proper reception of static metadata over the internet for hybrid radios. - 11.
+Verify that the station's dynamic metadata is properly received by the DTS AutoStage system to support hybrid radio receivers in vehicles that use DTS AutoStage.